-- If xts_EVENT.request is driven by a media clock, eventNumber : grandTime is the cross-timestamp required for many synchronization algorithms (e.g. RTP). - XTS_EVENT and XTS_JAM are optional, as the interface remains very useful even when the underlying media clock is maintained by another application interface. - The so-called "underlying media clock" may be a precision low-jitter (i.e. PLL filtered) time-of-day clock - The "underlying media clock" may also be the stationTime of dvj presos, or 61883 SYT clock - If xTS_EVENT.request is driven by individual arbitrary events, this interface provides the integrity check offerred in earlier dvj and ch proposals by the frameCount field.
+- If XTS_EVENT.request is driven by a media clock, eventNumber: grandTime is the crosstimestamp required for many synchronization algorithms (e.g. RTP). - XTS_EVENT and XTS_JAM are optional, as the interface remains very useful even when the underlying media clock is maintained by another application interface. - The "underlying media clock" may also be the stationTime of dvj presos, or 61883 SYT clock - If XTS_EVENT.request is driven by individual arbitrary events, this interface provides the integrity check offerred in earlier dvj and ch proposals by the frameCount field.